-The social media platform founders go to their next investor meeting boasting about all of the new accounts on their platform.
+The social media platform’s founders go to their next investor meeting boasting about all of the new accounts on their platform.
 They get more funding and everyone is happy.

 The platform gets traction and passes critical mass.
 There are now more humans than bots and 100s of new users are joining everyday.
-The platform has “gone viral”.
-People who are less experienced with using bots covertly start spamming the heck out of human users on the site.
+The platform has officially“gone viral”.
+Novice marketers who are less experienced with using bots covertly start spamming the heck out of human users on the site.

-This is why Twitter had a ton of people loose followers a few weeks ago.
-But this was not the first time it happened.
+This is why Twitter had a few key people loose 1,000s of followers July 2018.
+This was not the first time it happened.
 It is the circle of life in the startup world of social platforms.